 The General Data Protection Regulation (GDPR) is a European Union regulation designed to strengthen and unify Data Protection within the EU.
-GDPR will replace the existing Data Protection Act when it comes into effect on 25th May 2018.
+GDPR replaced the existing Data Protection Act on 25th May 2018.

 LCC International University handles significant amount of personal data and takes data privacy very seriously.
 The University works continuously to ensure its policies and processes are up-to-date.

 The introduction of the General Data Protection Regulation (GDPR) in May 2018 provides the University with an opportunity to further strengthen the way it protects people’s data and ensure that privacy is central to what the institution does.